mahnuser/book-tracker/README.md

-_Simple Book Tracker that works locally_
+_Simple Book Tracker that works local_

 Builded with PyQt5.